pdee/pdee/python-modes/pdee/doc/commands-python-mode.rst

 py-execute-block-or-clause-python3-switch
 -----------------------------------------
 Send block-or-clause at point to Python3 interpreter.

-Switch to output buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-block-or-clause-python3-noswitch
 -------------------------------------------
 Send block-or-clause at point to Python3 interpreter.

-Keep current buffer.
-Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-block-or-clause-python3-dedicated
 --------------------------------------------
-Send block-or-clause at point to Python3 unique interpreter.
+Send block-or-clause at point to Python3 interpreter.

 py-execute-block-or-clause-python3-dedicated-switch
 ---------------------------------------------------
-Send block-or-clause at point to Python3 unique interpreter and switch to result.
+Send block-or-clause at point to Python3 interpreter.

 py-execute-block-or-clause-python2
 ----------------------------------